 For tax purposes, a company’s year-end is 31 December.
 A different year-end for corporate/accounting purposes is irrelevant.

 With few exceptions, corporate entities, including those that are foreign-controlled, must file an annual tax return consolidating the monthly results of the previous calendar year.
-This tax return must normally be filed until the last working day of July following the tax year ending on 31 December.
+This tax return must normally be filed by the last working day of July following the tax year ending on 31 December.
 However, in light of the COVID-19 pandemic, deadlines for 2020 and 2021 calendar years have been extended in some situations.

 Supporting documentation must be retained for at least five years.